MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Connect-ExchangeOnline.md

 ```

 ### -ShowProgress
 The ShowProgress parameter shows a visual progress bar in the PowerShell client module.
-The visual progress shows number of objects received as well as total number of objects requested.
+The progress bar shows number of objects received and total number of objects requested.
 Valid values are:

 - $true: The progress bar is displayed.